2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ### But I don't have the hardware...

-Recently we have seen demo use cases like https://towardsdatascience.com/distributed-llama-2-on-cpus-via-llama-cpp-pyspark-65736e9f466d that allow AI/ML to run on CPU with very small hardware requirements.
+Recently we have seen demo use cases like _(Distributed Llama 2 on CPUs)[https://towardsdatascience.com/distributed-llama-2-on-cpus-via-llama-cpp-pyspark-65736e9f466d]_ that allow AI/ML to run on CPU with very small hardware requirements.
 The projects are not the same as an enterprise use case, but they can still help solidify concepts

 <p align="center" width="100%">
     <img src="https://github.com/2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/assets/16085267/c1bde63b-f548-47e5-8958-5c90c07776fc" width="50%" />
 </p>

-Also, here's a tutorial on running the open source LLaMa 2 on Windows, Linux or Mac locally: https://replicate.com/blog/run-llama-locally
+Also, here's a tutorial on [running the open source LLaMa 2 on Windows, Linux or Mac locally](https://replicate.com/blog/run-llama-locally).

 ### I've heard about LLaMa; what is it?

 [LLaMa](https://ai.meta.com/llama/) is an open source LLM available for free for research and commercial use.
 It seems to be one of the most popular options for learning and deploying in enterprises.

-This beginner's guide is very good at explaining the concepts at a high level: https://agi-sphere.com/llama-guide/ In particular, this table is useful
+This [beginner's guide](https://agi-sphere.com/llama-guide/) is very good at explaining the concepts at a high level.
+In particular, this table is useful:

 <p align="center" width="100%">
     <img src="https://github.com/2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/assets/16085267/b11428a8-a67b-419d-ac5c-c994f1158227" width="50%" />